- Books, Literature, and Writing»

 I have been thinking a lot about first drafts.
 Few things compare to the initial blind affection that writers almost universally feel for a completed first draft.
 Yet more important for the aspiring writer is recognising the changes, be they simply proof reading or more substantive story editing, that are needed to turn first drafts from raw product into a polished story which readers don't just want to read, but are happy to pay to read.

 My own experiences have demonstrated to me that many writers seem to have an obsession with first drafts and a deep and abiding dread of revision and editing.
-I find this more than a little strange.
+If you think about it this is more than a little strange.
+Re-drafting is the part that makes us appreciate our own characters more, it is where we argue with our favourite creations, suffer great tragedies when we realise that the plot is twisting them into something else, or get blessed by wondrous epiphanies when plot and character move in sync to make our story a little more real.
 Writing is a little like a relationship with all the same highs and lows that can be found (and often the same amount of dysfunction).

 There is no doubt that to most of us the first draft is the most exciting.
 It is where ideas spurt out and a story begins to take form.
 Characters who have been hovering in your subconscious suddenly walk onto the paper (or screen) and you feel you are starting to get to know them in a tangible way.
 The first draft is the honeymoon period of the relationship and for many writers, would be Casanova’s, it ends there (and sometimes you only get a one night stand – the unfinished first draft).
 The writer has enjoyed the exciting first weeks of the relationship and once the passion fades they look for pastures new, never returning to the draft and eventually they forget about it, leaving it forever unpublished.